MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 The OpenTelemetry exporter supports ingestion of data from many receivers into Azure Data Explorer.
 In this article, you'll learn how to configure the OTel collector to ingest into Azure Data Explorer, you'll set up the collector to ingest sample data, and then you'll take a quick look at the data that has been ingested.

+> [!NOTE]
+> The configuration settings are summarized in the [readme documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/azuredataexplorerexporter/README.md).

 ## Prerequisites

 * An Azure subscription.
-Create a [free Azure account](https://azure.microsoft.com/free/).
+Create a [free Azure account](https://azure.microsoft.com/free/)
-* Create a cluster and database, Instructions for creating the database and tables are provided in the [readme documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/azuredataexplorerexporter/README.md).
+* An cluster and a database: [Quickstart: Create an Azure Data Explorer cluster and database](create-cluster-database-portal.md)

 ## Supported authentication methods